Department of Mechanical Engineering

 Students seeking the Bachelor of Science degree in Mechanical Engineering must fulfill the University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both major requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for the degree.

-MAT 1214 may be used to satisfy the core requirement in Mathematics, as well as one of the General Engineering requirements.
+MAT 1213 may be used to satisfy the core requirement in Mathematics, as well as one of the General Engineering requirements.
 PHY 1943 and PHY 1963 may be used to satisfy the core requirement in Life and Physical Sciences, as well as two of the General Engineering requirements.
 EGR 1403 may be used to satisfy the core requirement in the Component Area Option.
+ECO 2023may be used to satisfy the core requirement in the Social and Behavioral Sciences.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.